Skip to main content

 T-00:00

-Choose a mission path
+Choose a module

 The Rocket EquationThe Tsiolkovsky equation relates the change in velocityto the specific impulse and mass ratio of a rocket.It is the fundamental equation for orbital mechanics.Δv = Iₛₚ · g₀ · ln(m₀/m₁)ThrustMassΔv